• Recipes

 • 2 eggs, large

-• 1 tbsp coconut oil, melted or olive oil
+• 1 tablespoon coconut oil, melted or olive oil

 • ½ tsp GF vanilla extract